ringcentral/engage-voice-api-docs/docs/notifications/web-service/index.md

 <img class="img-fluid" width="800" src="../../../images/web-services-webhook.png">

 !!!
 Important Note
     Some calls may have multiple agent sessions (legs or segments).
 For example, when an agent transfers a call, the agent's segment may end prior to the end of a call.
 In these instances, a call can be comprised of multiple agent segments.
-Since there is a recording per agent segment, it's better to receive each recording separately to know which agent segment the recording belongs to.
+Since there is a recording per agent segment, it's better to receive each recording separately to know which agent segment the recording belongs to.<br>
     <img class="img-fluid" width="738" src="../../../images/web-services-agent-sessions.png">

 That's all!
 Go ahead and test your web service and webhook out by making a call to your queue.
 Once you hang up the call, the event will trigger and the message is sent to your endpoint.